 But it wasn’t a Phoenix problem.
 It wasn’t even a new process problem.
 It was that we had never bothered to fix it previously because 60+ departments and agencies never counted them all at once and shared the info to show how bad it was.
 About five years ago, a former deputy minister of some renown was at a gathering of co-op students one summer in late July, doing the outreach, showing they were valued.
 And after her little spiel, the meet and greet, and a few questions, one brave intrepid student said, somewhat shyly that she had a question.
 Were they going to be paid for their work?
 Three months in, none of them had been paid.
 And HR had NEVER TOLD THE DM.
 They weren’t hiding it, it just wasn’t significant enough to share.
 Needless to say, the DM was suitably and appropriately pissed.

 And guess what?
 All of those lovely numbers we don’t have for Phoenix?
 We don’t have them for any non-Phoenix group either.
 The lack of analysis that PSPC hasn’t done?
 Nobody else has done it either for the other systems.
 A lot of those complicated 82000 files that they were working to fix at the beginning?
-They came from departments who hadn’t fixed them either.
+They came from departments that hadn’t fixed them either.
 But they were spread out so they looked like little pockets of problems.
 Centralization revealed it, it didn’t necessarily create it.

 So what’s missing from this section?
 Any resemblance at all to some sort of comparator.
 Show me a department that isn’t using Phoenix.
 Show me the standard.
 Show me the old stats based on numbers that Departments and Agencies have NEVER shared.
 Even in the audit, where it says a gathering of info is being done about problems in various D&As, the departments haven’t submitted the info.
 Haven’t done it.
 Haven’t got to it.
 Why?
 Because many of them have NO data.
 No info at all.
 They’re creating it from scratch, much of it manually.
 Yet the only one being slammed is PSPC?